Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Introduction

 The symmetric group lies at the intersection of two great categorical theories.
 The first is Khovanov--Lauda and Rouquier's categorification of quantum groups and their knot invariants \cite{MR2525917,ROUQ}; this setting has provided powerful new graded presentations of the symmetric group and its affine Hecke algebra \cite{MR2551762}.
 The second is Elias--Williamson's diagrammatic categorification in terms of endomorphisms of Bott--Samelson bimodules; it was in this setting that the counterexamples to Lusztig's conjecture were first found \cite{MR3671935} and that the first general character formulas for decomposition numbers of symmetric groups were discovered \cite{MR3805034} (in characteristic $p>h$, the Coxeter number).

 The purpose of this paper is to construct an explicit isomorphism between these two diagrammatic worlds.
-This allows us to provide an elementary algebraic proof of \cite[Theorem 1.9]{MR3805034} and to vastly generalise this theorem to the affine (quiver) Hecke algebra, $\mathcal{H}_n$, at an $e$th root of unity; we hence settle Libedinsky--Plaza's categorical blob conjecture \cite{blobby}.
-Since the affine Hecke algebra is finite-dimensional over its centre, understanding its simple modules is equivalent to understanding those of its cyclotomic quotients $\mathcal{H}_n^\sigma $ for $\sigma \in \ZZ^\ell$ a central charge.
+This allows us to provide an elementary algebraic proof of \cite[Theorem 1.9]{MR3805034} and to vastly generalise this theorem to the quiver Hecke (or KLR) algebras $\mathcal{H}_n$; we hence settle Libedinsky--Plaza's categorical blob conjecture \cite{blobby}.
+Understanding its simple modules is equivalent to understanding those of its cyclotomic quotients $\mathcal{H}_n^\sigma $ for $\sigma=(\sigma_0,\sigma_1,\dots, \sigma_{\ell-1}) \in \ZZ^\ell$.
 We prove that $\mathcal{H}_n^\sigma $ has graded decomposition numbers $d_{\la,\mu}(t)$ equal to the $p$-Kazhdan--Lusztig polynomials of type